-St Botolph's JunctionPlanning and Design Framework
+St Botolph's Circus Design recommendations

-St Botolph's Junction is an important gateway to the city centre which is currently dominated by traffic and has a poor environment for pedestrian and cycle movement.
+St Botolph's Circus is an important gateway to the city centre which is currently dominated by traffic and has a poor environment for pedestrian and cycle movement.
 It does not allow space for modal interchange between transport modes and increases the severance between the New Town neighbourhood and the city centre.
-Reclaiming space from the junction can create better public realm and enclosure to the space as well as freeing up land for potential built development on the south side of the junction.